Urea Cycle Disorders

 1:50,000 – 80,000 estimated worldwide.

-The treatment of OTC deficiency is aimed at preventing excessive ammonia from being formed or from removing excessive ammonia during a hyperammonemic episode.
-OTC can be treated using a low protein, high calorie diet, micronutrients and the administration of essential amino acids.
+The treatment of Ornithine Transcarbamylase Deficiency is aimed at preventing excessive ammonia from being formed or from removing excessive ammonia during a hyperammonemic episode.
+OTC is treated using a low protein, high calorie diet with administraion of micronutrients and essential amino acids.

-During illness treatment will be different and you will need to ring your metabolic doctor/dietitian or the 24hour emergency number you have been given.
+Treatment is different during illness.
+In this case, ring your metabolic doctor, dietitian or the 24-hour emergency number which you have been given.

 Support Links & Materials